Orthodontics and TMJ Disorders

 WEAK CHIN LONG FACE STRONG CHIN SHORT FACE

 The downwardly and backwardly rotating facial growth pattern can certainly be caused by weak jaw muscles.
-People with jaw muscle injury or disease show a remarkable downward and backward rotating growth pattern, as seen in the X-rays of a patient with muscular dystrophy below.
+People with jaw muscle injury or disease show an extreme backward rotating facial growth pattern, as seen in the X-rays of a patient with muscular dystrophy below.
 The picture on the right below is a longitudinal study, and the picture on the left below compares the myotonic dystrophy face at late adolescence with a normal adolescent face, seen as a white line.
-In the myotonic dystrophy patient, the upper teeth have acquired a form that fits around the tongue, which has found a resting posture that maintains a pharyngeal airway, despite the front portion of the mandible (the corpus containing the teeth) rotating downward and backward around it.
+In the myotonic dystrophy patient, the upper teeth have acquired a form that fits around the tongue, which has found a resting posture that maintains a pharyngeal airway, despite the front portion of the mandible (the corpus containing the teeth) pulling the rest of the face downward and backward around it.
+The vertical redirection of growth in the upper jawbone has prevented it from expanding normally.

 krieborg.png krieborg_dotted.png